WORKING TIME SOCIETY

 2.5.
 Disseminate knowledge on the effects of working time on health, safety, and quality of life.
 This includes publication and communications.

 2.6.
-Operate a website in support of the objectives of the Society and of the Scientific Committee on Shiftwork of the International Commission on Occupational Health (ICOH).
+Operate a website and social media presence in support of the objectives of the Society.

 3. Rules